Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution

 \subsubsection{Verification}

 The user can run \code{ABC.show} to convince the verifier that the user possesses a valid credential over a set of attributes using a zero-knowledge proof.
 As part of this proof, the user can choose to reveal some of the attributes while hiding others from the verifier.
-The verifier checks and accepts the proof if all the checks succeed. \code{ABC.show}$(\paramps, \pkps, \sigma_{PS}, a_1, \dots, a_L)$ \begin{enumerate} \item \textit{Input agreement.} The user and the verifier agree on the public key of the issuer and the set of attributes $\mathcal{D}$ that should be disclosed to the verifier.
+The verifier checks and accepts the proof if all the checks succeed.
+The showing protocol proceeds as follows: \begin{enumerate} \item \textit{Input agreement.} The user and the verifier agree on the public key of the issuer and the set of attributes $\mathcal{D}$ that should be disclosed to the verifier.
 Let $\mathcal{H} = \{1, \dots, L\} \setminus \mathcal{D}$ be the set of attributes that are hidden from the verifier.